-Emily Ratajkowski Sizzled in Head-to-Toe Red & More Celebs at Marie Clarie’s ‘Fresh Faces” Party
+Emily Ratajkowski Sizzled in Head-to-Toe Red & More Celebs at Marie Claire’s ‘Fresh Faces’ Party

 Celebrities arrived in some striking style statements for Marie Claire’s “Fresh Faces” party on Friday in Los Angeles.

-Among them, Emily Ratajkowski pulled off head-to-toe read like a bombshell.
-The model-actress sizzled in slinky two-piece set by Isabel Marant, featuring a “Daren” metallic leather top ($2,145) with a matching “Doll” metallic leather mini skirt ($1,900).
+Among them, Emily Ratajkowski pulled off head-to-toe red like a bombshell.
+The model-actress sizzled in a slinky two-piece set by Isabel Marant, featuring a “Daren” metallic leather top ($2,145) with a matching “Doll” metallic leather mini skirt ($1,900).
 She brought the vibrant hue down to her feet, too, where she stepped out in her go-to shoe style, Stuart Weitzman sandals.

+Emily Ratajkowski wears an Isabel Marant outfit with Stuart Weitzman sandals on the red carpet at Marie Claire’s “Fresh Faces” event in Los Angeles.REX Shutterstock.

+Emily Ratajkowski wears an Isabel Marant outfit with Stuart Weitzman sandals on the red carpet at Marie Claire’s “Fresh Faces” event in Los Angeles.REX Shutterstock.

-The shoes feature a thin strap around the toe, an adjustable ankle strap, a keyhole cutout at the counter, and a 4-inch heel.
+The shoes feature a thin strap around the toe, an adjustable ankle strap, a keyhole cutout at the counter and a 4-inch heel.
 Ratajkowski has been seen in the nude style many times before; the shoes retail for $398 on Nordstrom.com.

-Meanwhile, Mandy Moore also made a shimmering arrival, donning a purple sequins dress and a pair of Stella Luna’s spring 2017 “Indispensable Classic” silver pumps.
+Meanwhile, Mandy Moore also made a shimmering arrival, donning a purple sequin dress and a pair of Stella Luna’s spring ’17 “Indispensable Classic” silver pumps.
 A similar style of the shoe in black is available for around $315 on the brand’s website.

+Mandy Moore wears silver Stella Luna pumps on the red carpet at Marie Claire’s “Fresh Faces” event in Los Angeles.REX Shutterstock.

 Janelle Monae is never one to blend in with the crowd — and she maintained her reputation with an edgy-chic ensemble that included tiny bird clips that she used as hair accessories.